 And the ability to consistently get into the correct setting position is all about what the feet are doing.
 Most don't understand this fact.

 Please, please, do not ignore what you're doing with your feet.

-Also, by training these specific footwork patterns, the setter will become quicker and more agile because their movement is more efficient.
+Also, focus on the proper setter footwork in volleyball and the setter will become quicker and more agile because their movement is more efficient.
 The key here is to have pre-planned movement patterns.

 The setter practices these different patterns over and over again to the point to where they don't need to think about how to step.
 And there are different movement patterns depending on the situation.
 For example, when the pass is far off the net, the movement pattern will be different than for a ball that's passed to zone 2.

 And then the same goes for hitting.
 A hitter must learn the footwork patterns for approaching to hit.

 A hitter that has trained the same movement over and over again will have a big advantage over the hitters that haven't.

 Using a consistent approach will result in quicker movement and a higher jump.
 This is because the hitter will be moving more efficiently to the ball.